JorgeOOMM/OMShadingGradientLayer/README.md

 ## Credits

-OMShadingGradientLayer is owned and maintained by [Jorge Ouahbi](https://github.com/JorgeOOMM).
+OMShadingGradientLayer is owned and maintained by the [Jorge Ouahbi](https://github.com/JorgeOOMM).

 ## License